Esala-Logan/Integration/README.md

 ## Diagrams

 ## Getting Started
-If you do not have it already download the latest version of python and open the file, you can then interact with it in the way I intended, for editing you're going to want to download an IDE like pycharm.
+If you do not have it already download the latest version of python and open the file, you can then interact with it in the way I intended, for editing you're going to want to download an IDE like pycharm.<br />

 ## Built With

 * Pycharm and pythons IDLE the project was originally started in pythons IDLE and I liked it but it was moved to pycharm and I now like pycharm more.
 * Python 3.10
-* Resources used: Stackoverflow, Programiz, professor direction.
+* Resources used: Stackoverflow, Programiz, professor direction.<br />

 ## Contributing